drsilasaslan/app-faktenchecker/README.md

 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the cloned repository folder

+## About the Developer

+This extension was developed by Deniz Raslan.
+Connect with me on LinkedIn: https://www.linkedin.com/in/draslan/

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License

 ## Feedback